 It’s like the recipe for Coke, reportedly locked in a vault.
 And Google turned up more several varieties, all claiming to be close to the real thing.

 I even saw some versions with blue cheese, which I can’t believe is in there.
 That’s too fancy and too expensive to be sold for $1.50 alongside egg salad.
-So I’m going with this version adapted from www.theteesheet.com.
+So I’m going with this version I found adapted from an old website that no longer exists.
 Because these folks put a lot of time and thought into it.
 And because it has processed American cheese in it.
 That just seems right.

 The Masters Pimento Cheese Recipe